konveyor/tackle-test-generator-cli/README.md

 ### TackleTest-UI

-1. CrawlJax doesn't know which actions are available for a clickable element, and tries all of them.
-Hence, invalid actions or actions on disabled elements may appear in the generated tests.
-These tests should still pass, since the invalid action is translated to NOP.
+1. The form-fill actions performed by Crawljax have some limitations.
+Crawljax does not have information about disabled form fields and attempts to perform actions on them (e.g., via Selenium `sendKeys` method) without encountering exceptions.
+This can result in such actions occuring also in the generated test cases, but these tests would still pass (the action on a disabled field essentially becomes a NOP).
+Crawljax also does not perform any verification after performing the form-fill actions or analysis to associate form fields with submit buttons (other than the association provided in [form data specification](./doc/ui/tkltest_ui_config_options.md#form-data-specification)).
+Aside from the specified forms, Crawljax simply performs all form-fill actions available on a web page before performing any clicks.

-2. Currently support is available only from Chrome and Chrome headless browsers.
-Support for FireFox will be added soon.
+2. Currently, support is available for only the Chrome browser (in normal and "headless" modes); support for Firefox will be added soon.